Positive impacts of ensemble forecasts

 On 30 December 2006 the model indicated a risk of a strong wind-storm event which could pose a serious danger to the public celebrating new year outdoors.
 Figure 2 shows the tracks of the developing storm in different members of the ECMWF ensemble forecast.
 This indicated a very high confidence that the storm would track over northern Britain during the evening of 31 December.

 Further analysis also showed a high probability of very strong winds associated with this storm.
 This gave forecasters the confidence to advise organisers on the cancellation of high-profile street parties in several cities, helping to ensure that people celebrated a safe as well as a happy new year.

 A third example was the storm surge event on 9 November 2007.
-The output from MOGREPS was showing a high probability of high wind speeds down the east coast of Britain, giving ideal conditions for the development of a storm surge (see Fig. 3).
+The output from the Met Office ensemble system (MOGREPS) was showing a high probability of high wind speeds down the east coast of Britain, giving ideal conditions for the development of a storm surge (see Figure 3).